Relayium

 Do I need an account?

 On the same network, no account is needed at all.
-Sending across networks with a pairing code, or creating a stored download link, requires the sender to sign in.
+Creating the pairing code for a cross-network send, or creating a stored download link, requires signing in.
 The recipient never needs an account, in either case.

 Is there a size limit?

-Realtime transfers carry up to 1,000 files per batch with no server-side size cap — Chrome and Edge stream straight to disk for tens of gigabytes, while Firefox and Safari buffer in memory, so keep those under roughly 200 MB.
+Realtime transfers carry up to 1,000 files per batch with no server-side size cap — Chrome and Edge stream straight to disk for tens of gigabytes.
+When no streaming path applies and the browser has to buffer in memory, Relayium warns above roughly 256 MB; that figure is a deliberately conservative estimate, not a hard limit.
 Stored links count against a quota tied to your account.

 Is Relayium free?

 Yes.
-Relayium is free and open source under the MIT license, with the full protocol and code at github.com/relayium/relayium — no paid tier to unlock bigger or faster transfers.
+Relayium is free and open source under the AGPL-3.0 license, with the full protocol and code at github.com/relayium/relayium — no paid tier to unlock bigger or faster transfers.

-Send a file directly, without uploading it to anyone's cloud — no size cap, no install, and no account needed on the same network.
+Send a file by realtime transfer without storing it in anyone's cloud — no server-side size cap, no install, and no account needed on the same network.

 Try Relayium now